slaclab/sdf-docs/resources-and-allocations.md

 ## Contributing to SDF :id=contributing-to-sdf

 All SLAC employees and experimental facility users and affiliate are automatically granted permissions to access and utilise SDF resources.
-By default, all users are granted use of the shared partition whereby their jobs may be pre-empted to higher priority users (ie users whom have purchased hardware resources to add onto SDF).
+By default, all users are granted use of the [shared partition](batch-compute.md#shared-partition] whereby your jobs may be pre-empted to higher priority users (ie users/groups whom have purchased hardware resources add onto SDF will get immediate access to their resources, thereby 'kicking-off' any users using the shared partition that may be using their servers at that time).
 Whilst we wish to meet the needs of everyone, it may not be always possible to do conduct your reseearch on the 'free' resources provided by this shared partition.
 Users and their affiliated group(s) are also provided free storage.

 We invite all groups, users, and internal and/or external experiments to purchase additional resources.